The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for

 However, the hours change depending on whether or not there are special events happening.

-Capacity is also limited due to COVID, so be sure to purchase tickets in advance to save your spot.
+At times capacity is limited, so be sure to purchase tickets in advance to save your spot.

 Check out the zoo’s website for more information to plan your visit today.

 The Will Rogers Shrine of the Sun is open from 10am to 4pm daily with the last car admission at 3pm.

 Also, if you are planning to take the Mountaineer Sky Ride, hours may vary.

 Parking at Cheyenne Mountain Zoo